 Admittedly talk can be cheap when it comes to ‘disruption’; but there are signs that the global and local markets are poised for another disruptive step change.
-Demand for a different way of dealing with the construction industry’s challenges is an accepted reality; but now numerous factors including investor interest in digitally driven solutions, point to another turn in the evolutionary wheels of offsite construction.
+Demand for a different way of dealing with the construction industry’s challenges is an accepted reality; but now numerous factors including investor interest in digitally driven solutions, point to another turn in the evolutionary wheels.

 The report also says Australia’s East Coast, along with Germany’s major cities, the southern UK, and the US West Coast are ripe for offsite growth due to shortages in housing and skilled labour.
 And it says more investment in and uptake of digital technologies is consistent with and a contributor to the growth of modern methods of construction.
 All this encompasses “a change in mind-set among construction-sector CEOs, as many leaders see technology-based disruptors entering the scene—and [realise] it may be time to reposition themselves.”

 And it also paints a clear picture of “anticipated disruption” that makes the offsite sector of particular interest for investors.
 “After decades of relatively slow change, an at-scale shift to modularisation—alongside digitisation—looks likely to disrupt the construction industry and broader ecosystem.”

 “After decades of relatively slow change, an at-scale shift to modularisation—alongside digitisation—looks likely to disrupt the construction industry and broader ecosystem.”
 Modular construction: From projects to product, McKinsey, June 2019.

 A July report from MarketsAndMarkets closes the loop around The Asia Pacific: